UK regulator tells new Asda owners to fix fuel competition concerns

 EG Group operates 395 petrol station sites in the UK.

+The Asda petrol forecourts sale, under which the stations will continue to be Asda-branded, was considered by the CMA as part of its review of the Asda acquisition.

-The CMA said it found the deal raised local competition concerns in relation to the supply of road fuel in 36 areas across the United Kingdom, and the supply of a specific type of fuel, called auto-LPG, in a further area.
+The CMA said it found local competition concerns in relation to the supply of road fuel in 36 areas across the UK, and the supply of a specific type of fuel, called auto-LPG, in a further area.

-It said it was therefore concerned the merger could lead to higher prices for motorists in these locations.
+“Right now, we’re concerned the merger could lead to higher prices for motorists in certain parts of the UK,” said Joel Bamford, the CMA’s senior director of mergers.

+“However, if the companies can provide a clear-cut solution to address our concerns, we won’t carry out an in-depth phase 2 investigation.”

 The CMA has given the buyers five working days to offer legally binding proposals to address the concerns identified.

-It then has a further five working days to consider whether to accept any offer instead of referring the case to a phase two probe.
+It then has a further five working days to consider whether to accept any offer instead of referring the case to a phase 2 probe.

+Analysts said the buyers would likely have to agree to sell sites to satisfy the CMA.

-Responding to the CMA, the Issa brothers and TDR Capital said: “We will be working constructively with the CMA over the course of the next 10 days in order to arrive at a satisfactory outcome for all parties within phase one.”
+“We will be working constructively with the CMA over the course of the next 10 days in order to arrive at a satisfactory outcome for all parties within phase 1,” the brothers and TDR said in a statement.

+In 2019 Walmart’s attempt to sell Asda to rival Sainsbury’s for 7.3 billion pounds was thwarted by the CMA.

 Reporting by James Davey Editing by Michael Holden and Mark Potter